The-FinAI/PIXIU/README.md

 | Stock Movement Prediction | Text, Time-Series | Reports, News, Stock Prices | "Predict the stock movement based on the given historical prices and news." |
 | Portfolio Management | Text, Time-Series | Reports, News, Stock Prices | "Suggest a portfolio adjustment based on the given market information." |

-The dataset contains a vast amount of data samples for each task, allowing FinMA to capture the nuances of the diverse financial tasks.
+The dataset contains a vast amount of instruction data samples for each task, allowing FinMA to capture the nuances of the diverse financial tasks.
 The table below provides the statistical details of the instruction dataset of NLP tasks:

 | Task            | Data Source                | Example Number (Train) | Example Number (Test) | Original Paper                               |